-I received some great toy suggestions for traveling over on Instagram!
-One fun gift idea might be to speak their love language through maps by giving them a coupon for a special adventure: "Good For One Date: Let's find a spot within a five mile radius of home," and then spend some time choosing a location together on the map.
-You might pair these cookies with this book for an "after school" snack or send a message in a bottle after reading the most beautiful new book, 'The Uncorker of Ocean Bottles.'
-Happy gifting and happy traveling!
+If you are staying close to home, one fun gift idea might be to speak their love language through maps by giving them a coupon for a special adventure: "Good For One Date: Let's find a spot within a five mile radius of home," and then spend some time choosing a location together on the map.
+You might pair these cookies with this book for an "after school" snack and if I were the crafty type I would want to make a message in a bottle after reading the most beautiful new book, The Uncorker of Ocean Bottles.

-The Littlest Family's Big Day By Emily Winfield Martin - The perfect story to accompany a family adventure or even a move to a different home.
+The Littlest Family's Big Day By Emily Winfield Martin.
+The perfect story to accompany a family adventure or even a move to a different home.
 A bear family explores their new neighborhood and creates a magical experience during the excursion.

-At The Same Moment, Around The World by Clotilde Perrin - A beautifully told story of diversity from the perspective of time, children will think about their own day and their activities while learning about traditions and customs from across the world.
+At The Same Moment, Around The World by Clotilde Perrin.
+A beautifully told story of diversity from the perspective of time, children will think about their own day and their activities while learning about traditions and customs from across the world.
 "At the same moment in Paris, France, it is seven o'clock in the morning, and Benedict drinks hot chocolate before school."

 I am Amelia Earhart by Brad Meltzer, Illustrated by Christopher Eliopoulos.
 The I Am Ordinary People Change the World series examines extraordinary individuals who accomplished their childhood dreams.
 This is a good title to start with since the mystery and courage of Amelia Earhart seem to be captivating for both adults and kids.